Found May 24, 2013 on

 The Coyotes have been ownerless and thus run by the NHL for the past four seasons, and the league determined that it would not wait for an ownership resolution to bring back the highly respected Maloney.

 "We are very pleased that Don has agreed to sign a long-term contract extension with the Coyotes," NHL deputy commissioner Bill Daly said in a statement.
-"Since joining the team in 2007, Don has done an outstanding job managing his team and building a competitive roster that has produced on the ice, even given less than ideal circumstances off the ice.
+"Since joining the team in 2007, Don has done an outstanding job managing his team and building a competitive roster that has produced on the ice, even given les...

 Phoenix Coyotes general manager Don Maloney signed a long-term contract extension Friday with the NHL-owned team.
 Terms of the deal weren't disclosed.

 Maloney has directed the team for six seasons, leading the franchise to the Western Conference finals last year despite the restrictions of league ownership.
 The Coyotes missed the playoffs this year, going 21-18-9 in the lockout...

 Bringing back Maloney was one of the Coyotes top priorities this offseason.
 (Photo courtesy of Coyotes.com)